From “Spiritus Monday Morning,” Bern’s line:

 May take Inspiration and Open a Tavern

-Whereby we Sit & Drink in a Goatyard,
+Whereby we Drink in a Goatyard,

 Aye, with Goats.